It’s time for a truth commission: Wolston Park Mental Asylum

 1. Dear Chriss,

 Thank you for your message about your relative, incarcerated in Wolston Park Mental Hospital for being homosexual.
-I would be very keen to read the letters, which can be sent to [email protected] or [email protected].
+I would be very keen to read the letters, which can be sent to kerry@rememberingrandall.com or carringtonhogg@bigpond.com.
 Would you like to write a blog for my website in honour of his memory?
 Or re-publish any of the letters?
 Looking forward to hearing from you.
 Warm Regards, Kerry

-3. Victoria Scilipote avatar
+7. Victoria Scilipote avatar

 Victoria Scilipote